 Karma is Works Based Theology

-Many people if not most people operate under the idea that we must be more “good” than “bad” in our lives and that will be good enough for whatever comes after we die.
-For Christians this idea is called a “works based” approach.
-Meaning if I follow the laws, rules, and religion then hopefully God will let me into heaven.
+Many people operate under the idea that we must be more “good” than “bad” in our lives.
+In hopes that we will be good enough for whatever comes after we die.
+For Christians this idea is called a works based approach.
+Meaning, if I follow the laws, rules, and religion then hopefully God will let me into heaven.
 The same principle holds with Karma.
 Do good things and then you will be fated to have good things.
-It is all works and dependent on you to work at being good.
+It is all work based and dependent on you to work at being good.

 Christians Operate on Faith Based Theology

 The Biblical view of working to get into heaven is not supported.
-In fact God tells us that it is impossible to be good enough in God’s eyes to work your way into heaven.
-But don’t freak out because God knowing we are weak made a way not on works but based on faith.
+In fact, God tells us that it is impossible to be good enough for heaven in God’s eyes.
+But do not give up hope because God knows we are weak.
+He made a way not from works but based on faith.

 For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, 9 not a result of works, so that no one may boast.
 Ephesians 2:8-9 ESV